helltraitor/nuxt-feedme/README.md

 - Configured out of the box for `nuxt-content`
 - Supports general and specialized hooks for both feed kinds
-- Flexible: use configuration defaults (feed, item), mapping (item) or hooks for customization
+- Flexible: use configuration defaults (feed, item, routes), mapping (nuxt content to item) or hooks for customization
 - SSR and SSG support